Frequently asked questions

 Does Cadence help with probate applications?

 Cadence does not assist with applications to the court (e.g., letters probate, letters of administration).
 We will provide you with useful information and resources but we cannot provide legal advice.
 A lawyer is not always needed for these applications, but they can be a helpful resource.
-For more information visit the Court of Queen's Bench website, PLEA or find a legal professional in your area through our Professional Service Directory.
+For more information visit our blog on probate.

 Can Cadence assist with asset distribution?